Noemie-Ribaillier/dutch_learning/README.md

   ** different tenses, with a random pp
 * check to remove some datatables details
 * check the sample proba, to get correct verbs not as often selected
+* check if i dont put a verb, that it goes to the next one